Vertex cover in hypergraphs

 In graph theory, a vertex cover in a hypergraph is a set of vertices, such that every hyperedge of the hypergraph contains at least one vertex of that set.
 It is an extension of the notion of vertex cover in a graph.

 An equivalent term is a hitting set: given a collection of sets, a set which intersects all sets in the collection in at least one element is called a hitting set.
 The equivalence can be seen by mapping the sets in the collection onto hyperedges.

 Another equivalent term, used more in a combinatorial context, is transversal.

-The notions of hitting set and set cover are equivalent too.
+However, some definitions of transversal require that every hyperedge of the hypergraph contains precisely one vertex from the set.

 Definition

 Recall that a hypergraph H is a pair (V, E), where V is a set of vertices and E is a set of subsets of V called hyperedges.
 Each hyperedge may contain one or more vertices.

 A vertex-cover (aka hitting set or transversal) in H is set T ⊆ V such that, for all hyperedges e ∈ E, it holds that T ∩ e ≠ ∅.

 The vertex-cover number (aka transversal number) of a hypergraph H is the smallest size of a vertex cover in H. It is often denoted by τ(H).

 For example, if H is this 3-uniform hypergraph:

 then H has admits several vertex-covers of size 2, for example:

 However, no subset of size 1 hits all the hyperedges of H. Hence the vertex-cover number of H is 2.

 Note that we get back the case of vertex covers for simple graphs if the maximum size of the hyperedges is 2.